 USB-C with real USB 3.1 speed

 The T5 has one USB-C port but includes both a USB-C to USB-C cable and a USB-C to USB-A cable, allowing you to use it with new computers that have USB-C (or Thunderbolt 3) port as well as those with the regular USB-A port.

 You only need one cable to use it.
 Like most portable drives, the T5 is bus-powered, meaning it draws power from the host computer via the data cable.

-It’s important to note that the T5 features USB 3.1 Gen 2 that has the top speed of 10Gbps, not to be confused with USB 3.1 Gen 1 (often referred to as USB 3.0) which is half as fast.
+It’s important to note that the T5 features USB 3.1 Gen 2 with a top speed of 10Gbps, not to be confused with USB 3.1 Gen 1 (often referred to as USB 3.0), which is half as fast.

 Samsung T5 Portable SSD’s detail photos

 Out of the box, the T5 is preformatted in exFAT file systems and therefore works right away with both Macs and Windows computers, interchangeably.
 All you need to do is take it out of the box, plug it into a computer using one of its USB cables.

 Mac users take note: exFAT doesn’t support Time Machine backup.
 For that, you’ll need to reformat it into a Mac native file system.
 Check out this post if you need help with reformatting.